aramis-lab/clinicadl/docs/user_guide/reproducibility/index.rst

 3. Experiment management and reproducibility
 =============================================

-Two of ClinicaDL's guiding principles are **experiment management** — keeping every output of an experiment together — and **reproducibility** — being able to run the same experiment again and obtain the same result.
+Two of ClinicaDL's guiding principles are **experiment management** — keeping track of experimental conditions and results — and **reproducibility** — being able to run the same experiment again and obtain the same results.
 This chapter presents the two features that make this possible.

 #. :doc:`Configuration classes <config>` — serialisable objects that record the